wackyleo459/ic_counter/README.md

 # Rust + Svelte Counter Example
-Counter full-stack application built on the Internet Computer, using Rust and Svelt
+Counter full-stack application built on the Internet Computer, using Rust and Svelte